CaptainHippie/Adjustable-scopes/readme.txt

 7. Grenade lauchers and pistols also gets a unique slider after latest update

 Changelog :
-1.7 -Major update.
+1.8 - Improved Russian translation thanks to EverybodyLies#9816 on anomaly discord.
+Also a little bit of script cleanup 1.7 -Major update.
 Refactored majority of the code, added ability to dynamically adjust zoom hud fov on the fly using keybinds configurable via MCM.
 Also added sliders for pistols and enabled wildcard loading for custom ltx files
 1.6 - fixed a bug where the zoomed in hud fov will be saved upon death or loading save.
 Also made an exception for when pistols are used with devices
 1.5 hotfix - fixed Russian translation thanks to xcvb and haruwu